Skelmis/cheatsheet.koldfusion.xyz/modules/endace_terms.rst

     I mean, you can answer this one.
 * Why do we want automated tests?
     Manual testing takes significantly more time and is prone to human error.
 Automated tests are the same every time they are run, can be done in parallel, etc
+* Why do we want power management?
+    - Saves costs for machines not in use
+    - Makes the machine last longer because its not in usage 24/7 being worn down
+* Why do we want load testing?
+    Software behaves differently under various loads, so its useful to test in all scenarios as it better mirrors how the end client uses the product